You are currently viewing February 2025 – Paphos & London

 They instantly fell in love with Cyprus and decided to buy a home here to use as a base when they are not in other parts of the world, house sitting themselves.

-During our conversation, they asked us if we had visited the nearby village of Theletra?
+During our conversation, they asked us if we had visited Theletra, the village where they were currently staying.

 We said we had, a couple of days earlier, but had only stayed a short while.
 It was mainly residential houses, and honestly, apart from some amazing views, we didn’t think it was very interesting.

-They laughed and explained we must have visited New Theletra.
+They laughed and explained that we must have only visited New Theletra.

 They told us Old Theletra, further down the mountain was far more interesting.